MiloTodt/coursediggersripper/README.md

 "ruby rip.rb"
 If you're just trying it out, lower the upper bound of the first loop or it will take a while to gather data.

+To only view the result, please look in data.txt instead of running the script again for the sake of their bandwidth!

 # structure

 Raw .json saved to courses.txt